jennifer-spillane/cerianthus/ceri_mito.md

 At 8500 and 9000 there aren't any, so I'll take a closer look at the ones I have.

 Unfortunately they look like they are from a ton of different contigs, so this is probably not going to be overly helpful for mito contig isolation.
 I also ran it with the threshold at 8100 (the largest one I could get results for) and it returned 3 contigs, none of which matches the ones I found blasting, so I think this is a dead end.

+### Trying out GetOrganelle

+Dave recently told me about a new program called GetOrganelle, and I thought I would play with it and see if I can pull out the mito genome of our cerianthid this way.

+To use on premise:
+`module load anaconda/colsa`
+`conda find get_organelle_from_assembly.py -a`

+This worked, but it looks like it requires some file types I've never heard of, so I'll have to look more into those.